-Acting dishonestly or unfairly could mean not telling you the property has damp or about their charges for example.
+Acting dishonestly or unfairly could mean not telling you the property has damp or about their charges, for example.

 Complain by writing a letter.
 Explain your problem and the steps you’ve taken to try to solve it with your landlord.
 Include a copy of the letter you sent to your landlord.

-Contact your nearest Citizens Advice if you need help making a complaint.
+Talk to an adviser if you need help making a complaint.